Connect with us

 First spotting of rare bacteria in U.S. found on Mississippi Gulf Coast

 MSDH, working with the Centers for Disease Control and Prevention, identified the bacteria after two people on the Gulf Coast were diagnosed with a rare disease called melioidosis.
-The disease, caused by Burkholderia pseudomallei, typically spreads through direct contact with or soil contaminated with the bacteria, the CDC says.
+The disease, caused by Burkholderia pseudomallei, typically spreads through direct contact with water or soil contaminated with the bacteria, the CDC says.

 The CDC says the disease is predominantly found in tropical climates, with cases being more common in Southeast Asia and northern Australia.
 It is now investigating how widespread the bacteria is in the U.S.

 The disease has a wide range of symptoms similar to those of tuberculosis or pneumonia, such as fever, localized pain or swelling, coughing and headaches.
-Most people who into contact with the bacteria never develop melioidosis, according to an MSDH press release.
+Most people who come into contact with the bacteria never develop melioidosis, according to an MSDH press release.
 The National Institutes of Health estimates that anywhere between 30,000 to 200,000 people in the U.S. have the disease.

 The CDC says that incubation period for the disease is unclear, but generally ranges between two to four weeks from exposure to the bacteria.